enjoyfrozen/vtk/Documentation/release/dev/vtk-polyhedral-cells-storage.md

 This mean that they should be considered as read only methods and not be relied on to change internal data of vtkUnstructuredGrid.
 The caching process may impact a bit performance.

+The `FaceConn` and `FaceLocs` internal arrays of `vtkUnstructuredGridCellIterator` are no longer available as `vtkIdTypeArray`.
+This may break your subclasses if you rely on them directly and not on the exposed API of `vtkUnstructuredGridCellIterator`.
+A solution to keep using them in subclasses is to define them directly in subclasses and handle their logic.

 ### Compatibility with Conduit

 The new layout is much closer to how Conduit store its polyhedral cell information.